johnspray74/GameScoring/Readme.md

 ## Running the tests

-In visual Studio, open a test file, right click on a test or test set, and run the tests.
+In Visual Studio, open a test file, right click a test set, and run the tests.

 ## Authors